-With Delegated Directive (EU) 2021/1270, UCITS managers (Undertakings for Collective Investment in Transferable Securities) should - in the same way as AIF managers (Delegated Directive (EU) 2021/1255) - when identifying the types of conflict of interest, the existence of which may damage the interests of a UCITS/AIF, include conflicts of interest that may arise as a result of the integration of sustainability risks in their processes, systems and internal controls.
-These conflicts may include conflicts arising from remuneration or personal transactions of relevant staff, conflicts of interest that could give rise to greenwashing, mis-selling or misrepresentation of investment strategies and conflicts of interests between different UCITS/AIF managed by the same management company.
+With Commission Delegated Directive (EU) 2021/1270, UCITS managers (Undertakings for Collective Investment in Transferable Securities), similar to AIF managers (Commission Delegated Regulation (EU) 2021/1255), should also consider conflicts of interest that may arise from the incorporation of sustainability risks into their processes, systems and internal controls when identifying the types of conflicts of interest that may be adverse to the interests of a UCITS/AIF.
+These conflicts may include, for example, conflicts arising from the remuneration or personal transactions of the relevant employees, conflicts of interest that could lead to greenwashing6, sales under false or misleading statements or misrepresentations of investment strategies, and conflicts of interest between different UCITS/AIFs managed by the same management company.

-These above-mentioned conflicts of interest, which may be described as "new types of conflict of interest", can be resolved through the existing rules of conduct (e.g., remuneration policy, personal transactions, transactions between funds and the fact that investments are made on the basis of the fund regulations and the management function is subject to a team approach).
-Should more specific conflicts of interest arise in the future from the inclusion of sustainability risks, these will be dealt with accordingly in the conflict of interest policy.
+These conflicts of interest addressed above, which could be described as "new types of conflicts of interest", can be resolved by the existing rules of conduct (e.g. remuneration policy, personal transactions, transactions between funds, as well as the fact that investments are made on the basis of the fund rules and the management activity is subject to a team approach).
+Should more specific conflicts of interest arise in the future from the inclusion of sustainability risks, these will be taken into account accordingly in the present conflict of interest policy.